EricZinda/docsproto/devhowto/devhowtoErrorScenarios.md

 >
 > New: "There isn't a he/she in the system"

-Clearly says *why* the system couldn't do it now.
+Great!
+It clearly says *why* the system couldn't do it now.